murray-cecile/chi-pollution/workplan.md

 1. Build a speed layer
 2. Build a drop down menu for the nodes
-3. Fix complaints: avoid the cross join, look at complaints, drop some fields from hbase
+3. Oozie for job management
-4. Figure out about air pollution (probably compute some index in Scala)
+4. Fix complaints: pull from Socrata API, avoid the cross join, look at complaints, drop some fields from hbase